Chinese cuisine: Other beverages

+Suanmeitang is a sweet Chinese beverage made from smoked plums.
 Soy milk, almond milk, walnut milk and coconut milk are also drunk during the meal in different regions.
 In some parts of China, hawthorn and jujube juice are preferred.
 A small shot of fruit vinegar is served as an appetizer in Shanxi.

+Nai lao or Beijing yogurt is a drinkable yogurt traditional to northern China.

 Outside China

 Where there are historical immigrant Chinese populations, the style of food has evolved and been adapted to local tastes and ingredients, and modified by the local cuisine, to greater or lesser extents.
 This has resulted in a deep Chinese influence on other national cuisines such as Cambodian cuisine, Filipino cuisine, Singaporean cuisine, Thai cuisine and Vietnamese cuisine.

+Chinatowns across the world have been instrumental in shaping the national cuisines of their respective countries, such as the introduction of a street food culture to Thailand in Bangkok Chinatown.
 There are also a large number of forms of fusion cuisine, often popular in the country in question.
-Some, such as ramen (Japanese Chinese cuisine) have become popular internationally.
+Some, such as ramen (Japanese Chinese cuisine), which originated in Yokohama Chinatown, have become popular internationally.

 Deep-fried meat combined with sweet and sour sauce as a cooking style receives an enormous preference outside of China.
 Therefore, many similar international Chinese cuisines are invented based on sweet and sour sauce, including Sweet and sour chicken (Europe and North America), Manchurian chicken (India) or tangsuyuk (South Korea).
-The Hawaiian pizza was inspired by Chinese sweet and sour flavors.

 Apart from the host country, the dishes developed in overseas Chinese cuisines are heavily dependent on the cuisines derived from the origin of the Chinese immigrants.
 In Korean Chinese cuisine, the dishes derive primarily from Shandong cuisine while Filipino Chinese cuisine is strongly influenced by Fujian cuisine.
 American Chinese cuisine has distinctive dishes (such as chop suey) originally based on Cantonese cuisine, which are more popular among non-Chinese Americans than with Chinese Americans themselves.

-According to the report released by China's largest on-demand service platform in 2018, there are over 600,000 Chinese restaurants overseas.
-The report also pointed out that hotpot is the most popular food in the foreign market.
-Sichuan cuisine and some Chinese snacks and fast food followed in second and third place, respectively.